China: handling internal investigations

 This is different from the position in common law jurisdictions such as the UK and Hong Kong where legal professional privilege protects from disclosure confidential communications between a client and their lawyer that come into existence for the purpose of giving or receiving legal advice, as well as confidential communications and documents generated for the sole or dominant purpose of actual or contemplated litigation (including those generated by third parties such as witnesses and experts).

-At the start of an investigation, an internal note should be sent to all staff who are involved reminding them not to create additional documents that comment on the matters under investigation.
-Additionally, when engaging external consultants for an internal investigation, consideration ought to be given to whether communications with such external consultants will be privileged, as communications between external consultants may not be protected by privilege.
-One common way around this is to ensure that any external consultant engaged is retained by the company’s lawyers under an engagement in writing that states that the consultant is working at the direction of the lawyer to provide their expertise to allow the lawyer to properly advise the company.
+At the start of an investigation, an internal note should be sent to all staff who are involved, reminding them not to create additional documents that comment on the matters under investigation.
+In addition, the investigation team itself should exercise care in the production of documents relating to the investigation.
+In certain circumstances, interview notes, for example, may not be covered by legal professional privilege.
+Further, any external consultants should be engaged by the company's lawyers under an engagement in writing that states that the consultant is working at the direction of the lawyer to provide their expertise to allow the lawyer to properly advise the company.

 Another important consideration that often comes up in the context of internal investigations is whether any self-reporting obligation has been triggered and, even if no such obligation arises, whether it is in the interests of a company to report the investigation findings to the regulators, shareholders or other third parties.

-In China, there is no statutory obligation for companies to self-report corruption or bribery offences to the Chinese authorities.
-Article 108 of the Criminal Procedural Law states that all entities and individuals are entitled and obliged to report any suspected criminal conduct to the public security, a people’s procuratorate or a people’s court in China.
+In China, article 108 of the Criminal Procedural Law states that all entities and individuals are entitled and obliged to report any suspected criminal conduct to the public security, a people's procuratorate or a people's court in China.
 However, there are no penalties prescribed under the Criminal Procedural Law for violation of this provision.
-Nevertheless, considering the recent anti-corruption campaign in China, it would be best to err on the side of caution to report suspected corruption conduct of its employees to the relevant authorities.
+Nevertheless, it is best to err on the side of caution to report suspected criminal conduct of employees to the relevant authorities.
 This is because the Chinese government retains a significant amount of discretion as to how to treat companies that may have been involved in suspected wrongdoing.
-Hence, companies should take note and act with caution.
-Moreover, certain legislation, such as the Law on Administrative Penalty, offers leniency to those who self-report corruption, provide useful evidence, and cooperate with investigations, for both administrative or criminal proceedings.
+Moreover, certain legislation, such as the Law on Administrative Penalty, offer leniency to those who self-report wrongdoing and cooperate with investigations, for both administrative or criminal proceedings.

-Notwithstanding the absence of an obligation to report criminal conduct under Chinese law, consideration should also be given to whether any self-reporting obligations arise in respect of the suspected misconduct under the laws of the parent company’s home jurisdiction if the internal investigation discloses evidence of criminal conduct at the Chinese subsidiaries.
-In particular, anti-money laundering laws and regulations applicable to the parent company may impose an obligation to notify the relevant authority of any property representing the proceeds of criminal conduct.
-In addition, where the internal investigation has been precipitated by a whistleblower report, consideration ought also to be given to whether, in the interest of mitigating the risk of regulatory action or the magnitude of any sanction against the company, it would be advisable to voluntarily notify the relevant authorities or regulators.
+Notwithstanding the absence of an obligation to report criminal conduct under Chinese law, consideration should be given to whether self-reporting is required under the laws of the parent company's home jurisdiction or would be prudent in any event.
+In particular, anti-money laundering laws and regulations applicable to the parent company may impose an obligation to notify the relevant authority of any property it has received representing the proceeds of criminal conduct.
+The books and records of the company may also be affected, resulting in the need to restate past accounts and/or in potential liability under the US Foreign Corrupt Practices Act.

 Allegations of fraud or corruption in China require careful handling when responding to local and foreign regulatory inquiries as well as media scrutiny.
-Involving advisers with the necessary experience and market knowledge to assist in an internal investigation as early as possible is important in executing an effective internal investigation.
-Internal investigations involving China often give rise to complex issues in managing sensitive materials and self-reporting to local and foreign regulators.
-Having experienced advisors can assist in addressing these challenges at an early stage and maintaining relationships with regulators.
+Involving advisers with the necessary experience and market knowledge to assist in an internal investigation as early as possible is important to execute an effective internal investigation.
+Internal investigations involving China often give rise to complex issues in managing information and self-reporting to local and foreign regulators.
+Having experienced advisers is important to address these challenges and maintain the confidence of regulators in China and overseas.